Climate of Malta: Daylight

 Malta enjoys one of the most optimal arrangement of hours of daylight in Europe.
 Days in winter are not as short as in the northern part of the continent, the average hours of daylight in December, January and February is 10.3 hours (for comparison: London or Moscow or Warsaw – about 8 hours).
 The shortest day of the year – 21 December – sunrise is around 7:00 and sunset is around 17:00.
 The longest day of the year – 21 June – sunrise is around 5:30 and sunset is around 20:30.

 Sunshine

-As one might expect from Malta's high daylight hours, Malta enjoys around 3,000 hours of sunshine per year (also one of the highest in Europe), from an average of above 5 hours of sunshine per day in December to an average of above 12 hours of sunshine per day in July.
-Thus, Malta enjoys about twice the amount of sunshine as cities in the northern half of Europe.
+As a consequence of Malta's high daylight hours, Malta experiences around 3,000 hours of sunshine per year (also one of the highest in Europe), from an average of above 5 hours of sunshine per day in December to an average of above 12 hours of sunshine per day in July.
+Thus, Malta has about twice the amount of sunshine as cities in the northern half of Europe.
 For comparison, London has 1,461 hours per year; however, in winter Malta has much more sunshine.
 For comparison, London has 37 hours while Malta has 161 hours of sunshine in December.